 The benefit for each partner must be clearly stated and must be a direct result of involvement in and contribution to the partnership in order to provide adequate motivation.
-"Achieving 'mutual benefit' is not easy, yet is necessary to strive for or the partnership will be unsatisfactory for some of the key players and therefore ultimately unsustainable."
-12 If a group gains a benefit from the partnership without contributing, there is no motivation to contribute.
+"Achieving 'mutual benefit' is not easy, yet is necessary to strive for or the partnership will be unsatisfactory for some of the key players and therefore ultimately unsustainable".32 If a group gains a benefit from the partnership without contributing, there is no motivation to contribute.
 If a group gains no benefit, even though they contribute, there is no motivation to contribute.
-The benefit received must be at least proportional to the contribution made and to the benefit derived by the other groups involved.
-Benefits can either come from results produced by the activities of the partnership, or from contributions made by other partners.
+The benefit that a partner receives must be at least proportional to the contribution made and to the benefit derived by the other groups involved.
+Benefits can either come from results produced by the activities of the partnership, or from contributions made by other partners.33

-To determine whether all partners benefit significantly from the partnership, the following questions should be answered by each participating member:
+To determine whether all partners benefit significantly from the partnership, each participating member should answer the following questions:

-1) Do the activities of the partnership contribute to achieving one of my organization's main objectives?
+- 1) What are the main objectives of my organization?
+Or Why does my organization exist?
+What is our purpose? - 2) Do the activities of the partnership contribute to achieving one of my organization's main objectives?

-If the answer to this question is no, then the organization does not significantly benefit from its participation in the partnership.
+If the answer to these questions is no, then the organization does not significantly benefit from its participation in the partnership.